 Dr Megen de Bruin-Molé is a Lecturer in Digital Media Practice with the Winchester School of Art, University of Southampton.
 She writes on contemporary adaptation, digital and historical remix culture, and popular identity politics.

-Previously she worked as a PhD researcher with Cardiff University (also the University of Amsterdam), studying the way 21st-century culture uses and abuses the Gothic narratives of the 19th century.
-For the past three years she has been reading and writing about Frankenfiction, a.k.a. the mashup of fantastical monsters and historical fiction.
-She is the author of several academic articles on remix, neo-Victorian fiction, and popular culture.
+Previously she has worked as at Cardiff University (also the University of Amsterdam), studying the way 21st-century culture uses and abuses the Gothic narratives of the 19th century.
+Her book Gothic Remixed came out in 2020 with Bloomsbury academic, and her co-edited collection Embodying Contagion is available Open Access with University of Wales Press in 2021.
+She is also the author of several academic articles on remix, neo-Victorian fiction, and popular culture.